 Studies who that bacteria in the urine (bacteriuria) in nursing home patients is rampant.
 For women, it is somewhere between 15% to 57%.
 For men, the numbers are between 13% to 37%.

 The woman was initially admitted to the nursing home due to deterioration in her health and functional status.
 She suffered from multiple conditions including diabetes, hypertension, hypothyroidism, anemia, thrombocytopenia, depression, tremor, vitamin D deficiency, gastroesophageal reflux, colon cancer, endometrial cancer, and basal cell carcinoma.
-This is a problem for plaintiff is a lot of these cases.
+This is a problem for the plaintiff is a lot of these cases.
 The nursing home will indiscriminatingly point at every other condition as a cause of the victim's injuries while also arguing that they make the UTI harder to diagnose.

-Besides the urinary retention, the plaintiffs argue that the resident's agitated state was also sign that a UTI was the problem
+Besides the urinary retention, the plaintiffs argue that the resident's agitated state was also a sign that a UTI was the problem

 - Montgomery County